iamjvm/PRODIGY_WD_02/README.md

-This is a simple Stopwatch Web Appication.
+This is a simple Stopwatch Web AppLication.
 I've used HTML,CSS & Javascript